lucydot/ChooChoo/docs/instructors/setup.md

 `tutorials`: A list of links to tutorials associated with this objective.
 `links`: A list of other links associated with this objective.

+## 5. Test setup

+1. Visit your choochoo repository (most likely github.com/username/repo_name)
+2. Click on  the `Issues` tab towards the top of the page

+!!!
+Note

+    If you do not see the `Issues` tab you may need to enable issues in `Settings`-> `General`-> `Features`.

+3. Click on `New Issue`
+4. Click `Get Started` next to `ChooChoo instructor thread`
+5. Click on `Preview` to check the formatting looks correct
+6. Repeat steps 1 through 5 for `ChooChoo student thread`
+7. Click `Submit new issue` to automatically generate a checklist
+8. Read through the checklist and double check formatting, spelling, links etc

+*If questions are enabled:*
+9. Repeat steps 1 through 4 for `Question thread` (if questions are enabled)
+10. Read through `Checklist items` at the bottom of the form and double check formatting, spelling etc.

+*If gh-pages is enabled:*
+11. Visit the repository website (most likely username.github.io/repo_name) to verify that a page exists